The 4D’s of Medical Negligence

 1. There is a Duty of Care

 In its truest sense, medical negligence is a substandard of care provided by a medical professional or healthcare professional that directly causes harm to a patient.
+Every medical professional has a duty of care towards all patients and if they fail to provide the care that is expected, and the patient suffers because of it, this could be classed as medical negligence.

 In the eyes of the law, where your healthcare provider has fallen short is by failing to provide the appropriate duty of care.